-- Level the boat fore and aft, port, and starboard.
+- Level the boat fore and aft, port, and starboard. - Provide a smoother, more stable ride.

-- Reduce resistance in the steering system.

-- Provide a smoother, more stable ride.

-- Increase speed and fuel efficiency.
+• Increase speed and fuel efficiency.

 Ensure continuous visibility of other boats, swimmers and obstacles during bow-up transition to planing.
 Adjust the engine after the boat is on plane.